DavidWang19/Quantum-Dueling/README.md

 # Quantum-Dueling
-This repository contains codes and figures to support the publication,
+This repository contains codes, data and figures to support the publication,

 "Quantum Dueling: An Efficient Solution for Combinatorial Optimization" Letian Tang, Haorui Wang, Zhengyang Li, Haozhan Tang, Chi Zhang and Shujin Li.